15 great press release examples (plus tips for SEO and AI visibility in 2026)

 Tip 3: Insert key information in the first paragraph

-Bullet points at the top help journalists quickly assess whether the story is relevant.
+Bullet points at the top or a short summary section can help journalists quickly assess whether the story is relevant.
 They also improve scannability for search engines and AI tools.

 Use this section to highlight: